-The Office of the Vice President for Research is pleased to host a Workshop on Fellowship and Grant Proposal Writing in the Arts, Humanities, and Social Sciences on Monday, March 20, 2017, 2 to 4 p.m. in 5057 Woodward (corner of Woodward and Putnam), 6th floor, Conference Room A.
+The Office of the Vice President for Research is pleased to host a Workshop on Fellowship and Grant Proposal Writing in the Arts, Humanities, and Social Sciences on September 18, 2019 from 1:30 to 3:00 p.m. in 5057 Woodward (corner of Woodward and Putnam), 6th floor, Conference Room A.

-During this session, we will be reviewing and providing feedback on participants’ draft proposals that will be provided to all participants in advance of the session.
+During this session, draft proposals submitted by some of the participants will be reviewed and discussed.
+Draft proposals will be provided to all participants in advance of the session and should be read ahead of time.
 This is an invaluable way to improve your proposal before it goes to the external agency.